Nervous system. The nervous system includes all the organs and tissues which enable animals to respond to changes in their environment.

 Transmission of Nerve Impulse

-The dendrites usually receive messages and pass them to the cell body which then passes them (messages) out through the long axon to the dendrites of another nerve cell.
 However, there is no direct connection between the fibres of adjacent neurones.
 The junction between one end of a dendrite of one neurone and that of an axon of the next neurone is known as a synapse.
-The message passes from cell to cell across these synapses.

 Reflex actions:

-These are actions carried out by animals in response to certain stimuli without first thinking or planning for them.
-They are not under the control of the brain.
-They are quick, automatic responses and entirely stereotype in nature.
-Examples of simple reflex or involuntary actions include: (i) the blinking of the eyes (ii) the beating of the heart (iii) sneezing (iv) sudden removal of hands, legs or skin from hot object. (v) the jerking of the legs on tapping the knee cap.
+Examples of simple reflexes or involuntary actions include (i) the blinking of the eyes (ii) the beating of the heart (iii) sneezing (iv) the sudden removal of hands, legs or skin from a hot object. (v) the jerking of the legs on tapping the knee cap.

 Reflex Arc:

-through the sensory or efferent neurone.
-The intermediate or relay neurone in the brain and spinal cord receives, transmits and interpretes the message.
 The interpreted message is then sent through the motor or efferent neurone to the organ or effector such as the muscle, which then causes the appropriate response, leading to the sudden withdrawal of the leg from the hot object.

 FUNCTIONS OF THE NERVOUS SYSTEM